Testicular cancer: Signs and symptoms

 Testicular cancer, cryptorchidism, hypospadias, and poor semen quality make up the syndrome known as testicular dysgenesis syndrome.

 Causes

 A major risk factor for the development of testis cancer is cryptorchidism (undescended testicles).
 It is generally believed that the presence of a tumor contributes to cryptorchidism; when cryptorchidism occurs in conjunction with a tumor, then the tumor tends to be large.
 Other risk factors include inguinal hernias, Klinefelter syndrome, and mumps orchitis.
 Physical activity is associated with decreased risk and sedentary lifestyle is associated with increased risk.
 Early onset of male characteristics is associated with increased risk.
 These may reflect endogenous or environmental hormones.

 Higher rates of testicular cancer in Western nations have been linked to the use of cannabis.
-A mounting pattern of studies over time suggesting this possible, but still inconclusive linkage has convinced some doctors and researchers to recommend younger men to quit or avoid cannabis use as an extra precaution.
+A mounting pattern of studies over time suggesting this possible, but still inconclusive linkage has convinced some doctors and researchers to recommend younger men, especially those with a family history of cystic fibrosis or indirect hernias, to quit or avoid cannabis use as an extra precaution.